What are Compression Garments?

 Learn how to put them on and take them off.
 We spend as much time as we need to to train our patients or caregivers in putting on and taking off compression garments.
 We have just about every invention made for putting on compression garments available in the office.
 Our patients can try them in the office and borrow them home to find out what will work best.

 Compression garments are needed daily to manage Lymphedema.
 A common reason for edema to return is because it is too difficult to put the stockings on.
 We have tried a variety of devices that are available and have most available devices in the office for our clients to try so you can decide what will work for you.
 We can guide you in the decision based on ours and other clients experience.
 Our patients can take the donning devices home and try before they decide to get one.

 How to Put on Compressions Socks

 Do you need to wear compression stockings but can not put them on or take them off?
 You are not alone.
 Perhaps you, or a loved one, need to wear compression garments to manage chronic edema (swelling) in your feet or legs.
-Without the compression socks the swelling gets worse.
-But how do you get them on when there is back pain, hip pain or joint pain in the hands?
-That is what our patients in our Lymphedema Clinic has faced.
+Without the compression socks, the swelling gets worse.
+But how do you get them on when there is back pain, hip pain, or joint pain in the hands?
+That is what our patients in our Lymphedema clinic have faced.
 We have worked with over 1000 patients with this problem and have discovered many brilliant solutions for how to put compression stockings on.

 1. Gloves - Increase Grip and Friction